google-deepmind/dm-haiku/README.md

 ## Quickstart

 Let's take a look at an example neural network and loss function.
-This looks basically the same as in TensorFlow with Sonnet:

 ```python
 import haiku as hk